Commission on College Readiness

 The Commission on College Readiness will provide recommendations for consideration to AACC and AASA leadership in the design and execution of the two associations’ joint meetings.
 The commission also will help to identify promising practices and colleges and K-12 districts that have innovative solutions to advance college-going rates (21st-Century Commission Recommendation 2).
 The commission will volunteer as needed to assist in designing innovative programming for superintendents and college presidents to foster more effective and efficient relationships between the two associations.

-The Commission on Diversity, Inclusion and Equity will focus on ways that colleges can embed the principles of the AACC/ACCT Joint Statement of Commitment to Diversity, Inclusion and Excellence into the institutional culture and support diversity in the recruitment and hiring of leaders.
+The Commission on Diversity, Equity and Inclusion will focus on ways that colleges can embed the principles of the AACC/ACCT Joint Statement of Commitment to Diversity, Inclusion and Excellence into the institutional culture and support diversity in the recruitment and hiring of leaders.

 Commission on Economic and Workforce Development